mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 ---
-title: Delegate subdomains
+title: Delegate a subdomain
-description: Learn how to delegate your subdomains
+description: Learn how to delegate your subdomains.
-page-status-flag: never-activated
-uuid:
-contentOwner:
-products:
-audience: administrators
-content-type: reference
-topic-tags:
-discoiquuid:
-internal: n
-snippet: y
 feature: Application Settings
 topic: Administration
 role: Admin